Lcwei-0708/docker-fullstack-template/nginx/README.md

 - 🛡️ IP whitelisting for enhanced security
 - 📦 Static file serving in production mode
 - 🔌 WebSocket support for real-time features
+- 📝 Templated configuration for flexible and dynamic setup

 ## Quick Setup